belsarej/Densenet-implemetation/README.md

 This repo consists of:

-Different Data Augmentation we used in our experiments in data augmentation.ipynb
+Different Data Augmentation we used in our experiments in Densenet_data_augmentation.ipynb

-DenseNet Exp Excel file has the Expermentitonal Results
+DenseNet.xlsx Excel file has the Expermentitonal Results

 Final_DenseNet_implemntation.ipynb is the final model